souk4711/gsandbox/README.md

 # Gsandbox

-A Golang sandbox for Linux which can be used to run untrusted programs.
+A sandbox for Linux which can be used to run untrusted programs.